Zhang Liyin: 2008: I Will

 Zhang's first Mandarin album, I Will was originally announced to be released in late 2007, but the release date was pushed to early March 2008.
 The album was finally released in different regions of China starting March 3, 2008, and on March 28, 2008, I Will made its Asia-wide release.
 Before the release of the album, two music videos were released on February 27, 2008, to promote the album.
 Similar to "Timeless", the two music videos "I Will" and "The Left Shore of Happiness", are one story but separated to two parts.
 Han Geng, Siwon, and Lee Yeon-hee are also the cast for those two music videos.

 After the album's release, Zhang received praise from various industry professionals.
 Golden Melody Award-winning Taiwanese American singer-songwriter Leehom Wang complimented Zhang's singing and was surprised to hear such a strong voice coming from only a nineteen-year-old.
 During a radio broadcast, Hong Kong-based singer-songwriter, Hins Cheung compared her "soulful" vocals to well-known R&B vocalists such as Whitney Houston, Leona Lewis and Christina Aguilera.
 He was impressed at the "international-level music" of the release and said he felt there was a lot of "power in this nineteen-year-old."

 On May 25, 2008, Zhang received her first award, following the release of her Chinese album, at the 5th Annual Music King Global Chinese Ultimate Song Chart Awards for Female Mainland Newcomer with Most Potential.
-In her speech, she expressed wishes for more financial support towards the Sichuan earthquake that had devastated home province two weeks earlier.
+In her speech, she expressed wishes for more financial support towards the Sichuan earthquake that had devastated her home province two weeks earlier.
 Throughout the months of May and June, Zhang attended many online interviews and made numerous variety show appearances, as well as a short university tour to raise money for the Sichuan earthquake.
 A solo fan meeting for Zhang was held on July 5, 2008, in Beijing.
 Besides performing songs from I Will, she also covered songs from notable R&B female singers Whitney Houston and Christina Aguilera.

 On September 13, 2008, fans first heard confirmed news of Zhang's repackage album, which would feature the track "Believe in Love", as well as plans for her second Chinese album.
 Despite this, the repackage album still has not been released and there has been no other announcements of it being sold in the future.

 While Korea's Mnet/MK Music Festival was being held on the same night, Zhang attended the 6th Annual Southeast Music Ranking on November 15, 2008, winning the award for Best Mainland Newcomer.
 Her win was followed by numerous invitations to other award shows throughout the month of December, including the 2008 Tencent Star Ceremony, BQ 2008 Celebrity Ranking, and the 1st Annual Mengniu New Music Festival.